We are not a food program.

 by the numbers

 Birch’s food program transforms surplus into stability.
-Thanks to generous in-kind donations from local businesses, farms, and grocers, we redistribute over one million pounds of food and household goods each month.
+Thanks to generous in-kind donations from local businesses, farms, and grocers, we redistribute over 1.2 million pounds of food and household goods each month.

 Our participant families shop weekly, agency partners reach tens of thousands more, and local farmers help us keep food waste out of landfills.
 It’s a system that supports families, sustains our community, and ensures nothing goes to waste.